rx290/MSDS_Bahria/Second_Semester/BDA_FInals_Notes.md

     - Eventual consistency: MongoDB can be configured to use eventual consistency, which allows for higher availability but may result in temporary inconsistencies.
     - Read preference: MongoDB allows clients to specify a read preference, which can prioritize availability over consistency.

+    Functionality of MongoDB

+    1. Document-Oriented Database: Stores data in JSON-like documents called BSON (Binary Serialized Object Notation).
+    2. Flexible Schema: Dynamic schema allows for easy adaptation to changing data structures.
+    3. High Performance: Optimized for high throughput and low latency.
+    4. Scalability: Horizontal scaling through sharding and replication.
+    5. Rich Query Language: Supports complex queries, indexing, and aggregation.

+    Why Use MongoDB

+    6. Handling Large Amounts of Data: Suitable for big data and real-time web applications.
+    7. Flexible Data Model: Accommodates diverse data structures and schema changes.
+    8. High Scalability: Meets the demands of high-traffic applications.
+    9. Easy Integration: Supports various programming languages and frameworks.

+    MongoDB Process and Configuration

+    10. mongod: The primary daemon process that runs MongoDB.
+    11. mongos: The routing process for sharded clusters.
+    12. Configuration File: Typically named mongod.conf or mongodb.conf.
+    13. Command-Line Options: Override configuration file settings.

+    BSON Format

+    14. Binary Serialized Object Notation: A binary representation of JSON-like documents.
+    15. Efficient Storage: Reduces storage size and improves data transfer efficiency.
+    16. Platform-Independent: Allows for seamless data exchange between different systems.

+    Replication of Data

+    17. Replica Sets: A group of nodes that maintain the same data set.
+    18. Primary Node: Accepts writes and replicates data to secondary nodes.
+    19. Secondary Nodes: Maintain a copy of the data and can become primary in case of failure.

+    Consistency of Data

+    20. Strong Consistency: Ensures that all nodes have the same data values.
+    21. Eventual Consistency: Allows for temporary inconsistencies, but ensures that nodes will eventually converge to the same data values.
+    22. Causal Consistency: Ensures that causal relationships between operations are preserved.

 ## Association Rule